hb0424/Notes/GlobalEnglish/GlobalEnglish6.md

 CONCIERGE: Yes, you could do that.
 But first, I'll check the hotel lost and found.
 Are there any items in the briefcase that you need for your trip home today?
 KENJI: Yes!
-Everything I need is in the briefcase¡ªmy credit cards, my passport...
+Everything I need is in the briefcaseâ€”my credit cards, my passport...
 What should I do?
 CONCIERGE: Why don't you call your credit card company?
 They'll close your account.
 As for the passport, I'd recommend calling the consulate immediately.
 KENJI: Okay, I'll do that.
-And should I try getting a later flight so that¡ªuh, excuse me a second, I have a call on my cell.
+And should I try getting a later flight so thatâ€”uh, excuse me a second, I have a call on my cell.
 Hello, Rupert.
 RUPERT: Hi, Kenji.
 I was just finishing up in the health club, and they told me that you'd left your briefcase there.